GrowingPaigns/Unity-2D-Platformer-Prototype/Logistics/Gameplay/Final Gameplay Decisions.md

       - Bosses powers are the powers of the weapon they hold

 ### Player Ideas:
-- Movement
-  - Start with basic movement (WASD)
+- [X] Start with basic movement (WASD)
-    - Jumping (Different levels of jump?)
+  - [X] Jumping (Different levels of jump?)
     - Hold to jump higher/farther
     - W and Spacebar, ^ are key options
     - Wall jump
-    - Slide
+  - [ ] Slide _(This will be moved to combat script)_
     - CTRL, C, and S are key options
-    - Dodging
+  - [X] Sprinting
       - Shift

-    - Want controls to be tight and responsive, not slipery
+Want controls to be tight and responsive, not slipery
   - End with any super movement
   - Gradually add changes to movement as the player upgrades themselves/their weapon

-- Weapons
+- [ ] Weapons
   - Lock the player into ONE weapon per run
     - Each weapon has positives and negatives
       - Shield makes you slower but higher health